 My nails and teeth are super strong.
 I've never known such all-round strenth and I attribute it to two things:

-- lots of fruit – these days I eat fruit only for 2 meals, except in the heart of winter I like mung bean sprouts and home-made almond butter
+- lots of fruit — these days I eat mainly fruit for 2 meals, except in the heart of winter I like mung bean sprouts and home-made almond butter

 - lots of greens — Energy Soup or Green Smoothie about five days a week, more greens than I could ever chew on.